ebi-gdp/docs/docs/tutorial-upload/gcp.md

 In other cases it may be simpler to [upload data using your web browser](web.md).

 :::tip
 * If you'd like to test the platform we recommend using this [small synthetic dataset](https://drive.google.com/drive/folders/1GsRZFB6V4ifi7PcVtdMX4ZphQgUrDI0n?usp=sharing) ([HAPNEST](https://pubmed.ncbi.nlm.nih.gov/37647640/))
+  * The synthetic data are genome build version `GRCh38`
 * The small HAPNEST synthetic data have been tested with the polygenic scores below:
   * [PGS000882](https://www.pgscatalog.org/score/PGS000882/) (vitamin D
   measurement)
   * [PGS001229](https://www.pgscatalog.org/score/PGS001229/)
   (standing height)
 :::

 ## Before you start